 The bottom line: Both measures would still prohibit local governments from enacting trans-inclusive bathroom policies.Texas' SB 6 prohibits local governments from adopting ordinances to regulate bathroom access and invalidates current ordinances protecting bathroom access by transgender people.
 While North Carolina revised their original law to only prohibit new ordinances regulating public accommodations through December 2020, the law still outlaws any local bathroom regulations.

 Places where law is enforced

-Texas: As originally filed, SB 6 would allow the Texas Attorney General to fine “a school district, open-enrollment charter school, state agency, or political subdivision” a civil penalty between $1,000 and $10,500 per day if their bathroom policy is found to be out of step with the legislation.
+Texas: SB 6would allow the Texas Attorney General to fine “a school district, open-enrollment charter school, state agency, or political subdivision” a civil penalty between $1,000 and $10,500 per day if their bathroom policy is found to be out of step with the legislation.
 The bill does not impose any specific penalties on individuals who use a bathroom that doesn’t correspond to their biological sex.

-North Carolina: Using the bathroom that does not align with one’s biological sex is not considered a criminal offense under North Carolina’s law.
-And while HB 2 is a civil law, it does not outline penalties for those who don’t comply.
-Several state law enforcement agencies previously said they’d file trespassing charges if the person in charge of the building wished to press charges.
-In North Carolina, second-degree trespassing is considering a Class 3 misdemeanor, punishable with a maximum fine of $200.
+North Carolina: Using the bathroom that does not align with one’s biological sex is not considered an offense under North Carolina’s revised law, which also does not outline penalties for those who don’t comply.

 Texas: For penal action to take place, an individual would have to first provide a written notice to the school district or governmental entity describing the violation and then file the complaint with the AG’s office if the district or entity does not “cure the violation” before the end of three business days.
 The AG's office would then decide whether to investigate.